quill-lang/compiler-book/src/introduction.md

 - No universe polymorphism, but still a universe hierarchy.
 - Quantitative type system.
 Usages correspond to the ideal storage mechanisms at runtime (given sufficient monomorphisation capabilities).
 - Monomorphisation is optional.
 Types at runtime; no decidable properties (what about `sizeof`?), so fully erasable.
 Function objects.
+- Reference tracking is inconsistent with quotients, as this would let us forget about a resource (e.g. function extensionality between a function that uses a resource and one that doesn't).